cescoffier/introduction-to-vert.x/intro-to-vertx-post-3.md

 Enter the data such as: `Building Reactive Microservices in Java` as title and `https://developers.redhat.com/promotions/building-reactive-microservices-in-java/` as url.
 Click on `save`, and the article should appear in the list.

 _Status 201?_
 As you can see, we have set the response status to `201`.
-It means `CREATED`, and is the generally used in REST API that create an entity.
+It means `CREATED`, and is generally used in a REST API that creates an entity.
 By default vert.x web is setting the status to `200` meaning `OK`.

 ### Reading complete